 Gold as a Safe Haven Asset

-- Risk mitigation: Reduces portfolio drawdowns during equity corrections
+- Risk mitigation: reduces portfolio drawdowns during equity corrections

-- Inflation hedge: Preserves purchasing power as fiat currencies fluctuate
+- Inflation hedge: preserves purchasing power as fiat currencies fluctuate

 - Liquidity access: CFD contracts enable quick position adjustments without physical handling